Game guide

 Chess for Beginners: Complete Guide to Openings and Basic Tactics

 Master chess from scratch.
-Learn essential openings, tactics like forks and pins, and mistakes to avoid.
+Learn essential openings, tactics like forks and pins, and sharpen your real-time online matches.

 Solving Sudoku: Techniques from Beginner to Expert